 For the first two years of the first wave of the survey, 1,200 PSUs were drawn, giving a set sample of 31,200 addresses per year.

 For the second and subsequent waves, all households that responded in the first wave and all households that could not be contacted in the previous wave were revisited.
 To ensure respondents' contact details are maintained between waves, a "keep in touch" phone call is administered approximately four months prior to the respondent's next interview.
 This exercise can document households that have split and those that have moved.

-As the sample for each subsequent wave consists predominantly of the preceding wave’s respondents, the size of the sample reduces with each wave.
-To mitigate the effect of attrition, a new cohort was introduced in wave three (8,000 new addresses in year one and 4,000 in year two).
-A further cohort of 8,000 addresses was introduced in wave four, 6,000 in wave five and a further 9,000 in round six.
-The new cohort improves the size of the cross-sectional sample, which is required because attrition has reduced the sample since wave one.
+As the sample for each subsequent wave consists predominantly of the preceding wave's respondents, the size of the sample reduces with each wave.
+To mitigate the effect of attrition, a new cohort was introduced into the sample in Wave 3 (8,000 new addresses in year 1 and 4,000 in year 2).
+A further cohort of 8,000 addresses was introduced in Wave 4, 6,000 in Wave 5, 9,000 in round 6 and approximately 13,000 in round 7.
+The new cohort improves the size of the cross-sectional sample, which is required because attrition has reduced the sample since Wave 1.
 The new cohort then may help to reduce any bias introduced by attrition as the new cohort is selected from the current population and so helps in accounting for changes in the characteristics of population over time.

-An extensive range of validation checks and computer edits were applied to both the household and individual questionnaires during the computer-assisted personal interview (CAPI) and to the aggregate data file in the office.
+An extensive range of validation checks and computer edits were applied to both the household and individual questionnaires during the computer-assisted personal interview (CAPI) and to the consolidated monthly data in the office.

 Imputation is an adjustment process that is used to determine and assign replacement values to resolve problems of missing, invalid or inconsistent data.

 The problem of missing data in the WAS is approached in two stages.